JINSCOP/ngx-app-frame/CONTRIBUTING.md

-# Contributing to oliveui
+# Contributing to ngx-app-frame

-We would love for you to contribute to oliveui and help make it ever better together! :rocket:
+We would love for you to contribute to ngx-app-frame and help make it ever better together! :rocket:

  - [Code of Conduct](#coc)
  - [Question or Problem?](#question)